 To respond to this demand, we’ve decided to launch a whole new side to Transgender Talent, to help anyone seeking professional transgender musicians to have a place to go to find them, and to help professional transgender musicians gain the work and recognition they deserve.

 Gone are the days where “good enough” will suffice.
 There's a big difference between professional musicians and amateur ones.
-The professionals we will represent have the training and experience to perform at the level required by industry standards.
+The professionals we represent have the training and experience to perform at the level required by industry standards.
 Plus, they have time, the discipline, and the drive to prepare whatever is needed of them.

 All too often young musicians, especially those who are transgender are approached with "credit/copy/meal" deals being offered to transgender performers of all kinds.
 “You'll get great exposure!" they’ll say, “Think of how much money you’ll make if you get noticed!”.
 Well, if one could eat exposure our initial roster of musicians would already be full to bursting.
 They've done live gigs from the humblest of stages to performances at the Greek, Dodger’s Stadium, Carnegie Hall, and much more.
 They've done commercials ranging from intimate Facebook ads to International Proctor & Gamble campaigns.
 They've done music videos with major name artists - too many to count, and that's not counting the initial exposure for those 197 initial performers who were in Glee.